 Your Carta is a letter from the regional government placing you at your school.
 Most of the time people wait to receive this to start the process.
 Cartas are emailed to you starting in late May all the way until early September.
 When it arrives depends on how early you applied/how low your inscrita number was.
 You need to bring this to your visa appointment – don’t wait to start getting all of your papers together until you get this

-To prove you don’t have a criminal background, since you will be working with children and the Spanish government wants to check who is coming into their country, you need to get a federal background check.
+To prove you don’t have a criminal background, since you will be working with children, you need to get a federal background check.
 To start this process you need to get fingerprinted.
 I did this at my local police station, but there are many places you can get this done.
+As soon as you apply to the NALCAP program, this is the very first thing your should start doing.

 After you got fingerprinted, use the steps here to submit your background check: click here.